jisaacks/GitGutter/README.md

 ## Diff Popup

-The diff popup shows the orignal content from the commit or the differences between it and the working content.
+The diff popup shows the original content from the commit or the differences between it and the working content.

 ⓘ _requires Sublime Text 3 Build 3124+ and mdpopups 2.0.0+_